fireundubh/playwithfire/fallout4/buffout-faqs.md

 ## d3d11.dll

-ENBSeries, Load Accelerator, and other mods are distributed with modified versions of `d3d11.dll`.
+ENBSeries, Load Accelerator, and some other mods are distributed with modified versions of `d3d11.dll`.
 Some `d3d11.dll` crashes are attributable to these mods, which should be fixed by their developers.

 For example, in the most recent and only frame of this probable call stack, we see the faulting module is `d3d11.dll` (imagebase: `0x180000000`) at offset `+0128CB0` (address: `0x180128CB0`).